ericoporto/agstoolbox/README.md

     pip install agstoolbox

-**NOTE:** On MS Windows, instalation from pip may not work correctly, see [Warning on Windows Store Python](#warning-on-windows-store-python) for more information.
+**NOTE:** On MS Windows, installation from pip may not work correctly, see [Warning on Windows Store Python](#warning-on-windows-store-python) for more information.

 ## Command Line usage